-Make a Draft Stopper out of an old fleece scarf filled with rice.
+Make an attractive Draft Stopper out of an old fleece scarf filled with rice.

 Even though we live in a warmer climate, it can still get a little chilly in the Winter.
 We always say that you can’t tell the change in the seasons with the temperatures as much as you can with the wind.
 And the wind seems to easily blow through some parts of our house.
 We always seem to be able to feel air flow under the doors.
 Once I get chilled it’s hard for me to get warm again so I searched for a solution.
 A towel was my first attempt.
 Not very pretty, huh?
 But it did work, for the most part.

 I was going through some old Winter gear trying to decide what to donate.
-I found this scarf and thought it would be a perfect solution.
-It’s a little prettier than a towel so that was a bonus.
+That’s when I found this scarf and thought it would be a perfect solution.
+It’s quite a bit prettier than a towel so that was a bonus.

 Scarf or fleece